vznd/selenium-webdriver-tests/README.md

 ## Run tests

 To run tests on your local machine, you need to do the following steps:
-1) Create the following folder structure on your PC `/tmp/chromedriver`
+1) Create the following folder structure on your PC `mkdir -p /tmp/chromedriver`
-2) Check your local Chrome browser version and download corresponding chromedriver on your local machine.
-You can use an official Chrome [web page](https://chromedriver.storage.googleapis.com/index.html).
+2) Check your local Chrome browser version and [download](https://chromedriver.storage.googleapis.com/index.html) corresponding chromedriver on your local machine.
 3) Unzip downloaded archive, e.g. `chromedriver_mac64.zip`
 4) Put the unarchived file to the created folder on the 1st step, so you have your driver under the following location: `/tmp/chromedriver`
 5) Clone this repository
+6) Run spring boot application `mvn spring-boot:run &`
-6) Run `mvn test`
+7) Run tests `mvn test`

+## Additional Information

+The 3rd version of selenium is used because the 4th one is in conflict with the Sprint Boot dependencies.

 ## Selenium Configurations, Features and Methods